CoreWeave

 PVC

 Create a ReadWriteMany PVC storage volume from the Storage menu.
-By default, this workflow uses a specific PVC depending on your fine-tune method:
+By default, this workflow uses a specific PVC depending on your fine-tuning method:

 • The DreamBooth PVC name should be db-finetune-data